Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Method

 where we suppose $\hat \mB \in \R^{\hat k \times D_o}$ contains the truthful directions and $\tilde \mB \in \R^{\tilde k \times D_o}$ contains $\tilde k$ hallucinated directions, and $\vu_i$ represents typical randomness unaccounted for by the statistical model. $\hat \vf_i \in \R^{1\times \hat k}, \tilde \vf_i \in \R^{1\times \tilde k}$ are ``latent factors''.
 Therefore $\tilde \vf_i \tilde \mB$ can represent the hallucinated features for the $i$-th input.

-However, with the edited model weights $\mW^\text{ed}$ using Eq. (\ref{eq:edit}) and combining the hypothesize in Eq. (\ref{eq:factor-main}), the edited features can be calculated as
+However, with the $\mW^\text{ed}$ and combining the hypothesize in Eq. (\ref{eq:factor-main}), the edited features can be calculated as

-As the $\mV_k$ gives the best rank-$k$ principle component approximation of the difference between the truthful and untruthful features via SVD, our approach can remove these hallucinated features and enhance the truthful answers to achieve more reliable responses.
+As the $\mV_k$ gives the best $k$-rank approximation of the difference between the truthful and untruthful features via SVD, our approach can remove the hallucinated features and enhance the truthful answers for accurate responses.

 \paragraph{Relation to DPO} Following previous studies in~\cite{uppaal2024detox}, we exhibit the conceptual connection between DPO~\cite{rafailov2024direct} and \nameshort{} by studying a simple logistic model $\pi_{\mW}$ for the output given $\vx$ as inputs.
 The conditional probability can be